A Survey on Document-level Neural Machine Translation: Methods and Evaluation: Document-level Neural Machine Translation

 \subsubsection{Document-level MT systems in WMT19.}

 Among the 153 submissions for the news translation task at WMT19, only a few utilised document-level context.
-Stojanovski and Fraser \cite{Stojanovski:2019} introduced a context-aware NMT model which explicitly modelled the local context (previous sentence), but also took advantage of the larger context (previous ten sentences).
+Stojanovski and Fraser \cite{Stojanovski:2019} introduced a context-aware NMT model which modelled the local context (previous sentence), also taking advantage of the larger context (previous ten sentences).
 The main architecture is similar to what they previously proposed in \cite{Curriculum2019} and includes the previous sentence explicitly.
-For the larger context, they created a simple document-level representation by averaging word embeddings, which were added to the source embeddings in the same manner as positional encodings in the Transformer.
-Their experiments showed that most gains over the baseline come from the addition of the implicit larger context.
+For the larger context, they created a simple document-level representation by averaging word embeddings, which were added to the source embeddings similar to the positional encodings in the Transformer.
+They showed that most gains over the baseline come from the addition of the implicit larger context.

 \theadfont{ }